elifesciences/master-server-formula/README.md

 This formula runs a Vault server that the Salt Master can access to populate pillars in addition to the ones provided on the filesystem.

+The initial setup leaves around files in `/tmp/vault-*.log` that contain credentials that the administrator should note down and remove from the filesystem.

+A root token is also stored in `~/.vault-token` to allow CLI administration commands to be executed.

 ### Testing environment

 #### Vagrant

-In development/Vagrant, Vault is started in `dev` mode, listening on 8200 via HTTP.
+In development/Vagrant, Vault is automatically started, listening on 8200 via HTTP.

 Once Vault is started, the current setup is needed to fully test it:

-- retrieve the Vault root token with `sudo journalctl -u vault`
 - update `pillar.master_server.vault.access_token` with this value
 - comment out the `root` policy for minions in `etc-salt-master.d-vault.conf` and re-provision it to both master and minion
 - (optional) add a pillar with `vault kv put secret/projects/master-server/dev number=42` to see it in action

 #### EC2

-In ci/EC2, Vault is started in production mode, listening on 8200 via HTTPS.
+In ci/EC2, Vault is automatically started, listening on 8200 via HTTPS.

 A test can be performed by creating a masterless `master-server`: